 If the filter is retrieved, it should be done within 175 days following implant.
-Additionally, the patient should meet all the following eligibility criteria for filter retrieval:
+Additionally, the patient should

-- Filter Retrieval Indications: Prior to filter retrieval, patients must meet ALL of the following criteria: 1.
-The physician believes that the risk of clinically significant pulmonary embolism is acceptably low and that the retrieval procedure can be performed safely. - 2.
-Patient has a patent internal, external, or anterior jugular vein, in order to allow retrieval of the IVC filter
+Filter Retrieval - Indications: Prior to filter retrieval, patients must meet ALL of the following criteria:

+1. The physician believes that the risk of clinically significant pulmonary embolism is acceptably low and one (1) cubic centimeter of thrombus/embolus is present within the filter or caudal yena cava.

+2. Patient has a patent internal, external, or anterior jugular vein, in order to allow retrieval of the IVC filter filter retrieval are not included in the OptionTM ELITE Filter Introduction Set